Come see the backsplash I chose for our new kitchen!

 I’m trying to decide if I need to add two more dummy knobs to the cabinets in the corner, to the right of the refrigerator.
 Those doors unfold when you open them, so I don’t need knobs to make them functional, but it kind of looks like I’m missing knobs on two of the doors.

 If you have sharp eyes, you’ll notice that I added a rug in here too.
 Another simple thing that makes such a difference in the room.
-It’s an indoor/outdoor rug which is perfect in front of the sink.
+It’s a brown and white indoor/outdoor rug which is perfect in front of the sink.

 I’ve fallen in love with the 100% polypropylene indoor/outdoor rugs that are available now.
 They’re hard-wearing so they’re perfect in high traffic areas and are a snap to clean so they’re great in a home that has pets.
 An added bonus is that they’re inexpensive too.
 I have three more located at doors coming into the house and will probably use one in the family room as well.